CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 If the dataset has a license that is not in the reference data, choose the best matching "Other" type license in `url` and add a URL to the actual license as `custom_url` and/or describe the license in `description`.

-Access type defines who can view your dataset metadata in Metax and Etsin.

 !!! example